 Kristen Lee Sergeant is a jazz vocalist and composer of effervescent energy, musical intensity and dramatic flair.
-She is among the few jazz musicians who commits to telling a story in her music and performance style, while sparking spontaneous sonic conversation with her fellow musicians.
+DownBeat Magazine has given both her albums the distinction of being an Editor’s Pick, citing how she “crafts moments of engaging drama, whether she’s seductively sliding into a note with a near-whisper, delivering a breathy revelation or belting out a lyric with full-throated muscularity.”
+She commits to telling a story in her music and performance style, while sparking spontaneous sonic conversation with her fellow musicians.
 Such commitment, and its results, captivate her audiences, whether in live performance or listening to her recordings.

-Her journey illuminates her style.
+What brought her here is a journey of searching and curiosity that imbues her work with many influences.
 Growing up in Manchester-by-the-Sea, Massachusetts, she devoted herself to theater, and worked professionally through school, graduating from Brandeis University with a degree in music.
 “I left my high school graduation early, with a costume underneath my robe, for an evening show.
 Same in college: couldn’t celebrate since there was a matinee that day!”
 Kristen recalls.
 She left Brandeis having received the Ira Gershwin Prize in Music.

 Although classical vocal training interested her in pursuing opera as well as musical theater, jazz is what won her heart when she moved to New York City.
 “The intimacy of performance in smaller venues, and the nature of improvised music opened up entirely new possibilities for me as a musician and performer.
 It wasn’t really a choice; I was captured by the music.”
 Kristen recollects, citing Marilyn Maye and Carmen McRae as inspirations, then and today.